 Is the Microsoft Surface Studio 3 coming soon?
-There's no official announcements or even leaks about a new Surface desktop, but we could see the latest version of Microsoft's best all-in-one computer later this year.
+There's no official announcements or even leaks about a new Surface desktop, but we could see the latest version of Microsoft's best all-in-one computer some time this year.
 Here are all of the current rumors and a few educated guesses about when the new Surface Studio 3 will be released, what it might cost, and what changes could be coming with the as-yet-unannounced model.

 The Surface Studio line has been a regular favorite on our list of the best all-in-one computers ever since our first Microsoft Surface Studio review in 2016, and we loved the follow up in our Microsoft Surface Studio 2 review in 2018.
 But two years is a long time to wait for a new model with current hardware and capabilities, and we suspect a new version of the Surface Studio is right around the corner.